The earth itself is trembling.

 - Irongut: 235 points

-With 3 attacks at Strength 6 for 5-10 damage he can hit consistently and wipe out the smaller fighters in seconds.
+But he is still not to be trifled with: with 3 attacks at Strength 6 for 5-10 damage he can hit consistently and wipe out the smaller fighters in seconds.

 The Ironguts do slightly less damage (4-8) but with the same brutal force as their leader.